Start your online purchase at participating Nissan dealers. Get a quote, book a test drive and even buy your Nissan from home. []

 This document describes what Personal Information we collect and how we use it.
 “Personal Information” means any information that identifies, relates to, describes, or is reasonably capable of being associated with, a particular individual.
-For example, Personal Information includes but is not limited to name, signature, social security number, physical characteristics or description, address, telephone number, passport number, driver’s license or state identification card number, vehicle registration, insurance policy number, education, employment, employment history, bank account number, credit card number, debit card number, or any other financial information, medical information, or health insurance information.
+For example, Personal Information includes but is not limited to name, signature, social security number, physical characteristics or description, address, telephone number, passport number, driver’s license or state identification card number.
+For employees and applicants, it also includes vehicle registration, insurance policy number, education, employment, employment history, bank account number, credit card number, debit card number, or any other financial information, medical information, or health insurance information.

 We may collect and may have collected and/or stored and used the following categories of your Personal Information within the preceding 12 months: